Let Your Mind Wander for a Healthier Brain

 You might think of daydreaming as a slacker habit, but it turns out that it's good for your brain.
 So let your mind wander a little bit today.

 Zoning out doesn't mean your mind is on vacation.
 Just the opposite.
-New research involving brain scans showed that when people daydream, the brain actually works harder, and in different ways.
+Research involving brain scans showed that when people daydream, the brain actually works harder, and in different ways.